EdwinvdKind/CheckWGSdataforMonoOrBiSTyphimurium/README.md

 ### Changes in main pipeline
 - Changed multireport rule and script (seqsero2_multireport.py).
     - Multireport rule now takes a combined tsv file of seqsero2 and the checkamplicons rule.
     - Script now takes all columns and rows in the .iloc function.
-This is because the combined tsv file already filters out the unneccasary columns and adds the checkamplicon result.
+This is because the combined tsv file already filters out the unneccasary columns and adds the checkamplicons result.

 ### Possible errors
 - ran into a problem when running snakemake using more cores and at the same time more threads for seqsero2.
 This is probably a local problem on our server.